Nuclearforce/Cplusplus/README.md

 # Cplusplus

-PHD - some code used in my PHD sort - Data analysis software using the ROOT analysis package
+PHD - some code I wrote and used in my PHD sort - Data analysis software using the ROOT analysis package